 RNAV (radiographic navigation) charts contain the necessary information in a format that makes them easy to read and understand.
 These charts were developed by the Volpe National Transportation System Center based on a study of RNAV procedures.
 These procedures are often referred to as pilot briefings.
 You must also know the waypoints for your particular airport.
 If you’re unfamiliar with these procedures, consult a manual or fly an instrument approach.

-RNAV does not support final approach segment
+RNAV does not support the final approach segment

 RNAV is not supported during the final approach segment of instrument approaches.
-The RNAV procedure uses a TACAN, VOR, or NDB signal to direct the aircraft to final approach course.
-To use the RNAV for final approach segment, the underlying NAVAID must be operational and monitored for course alignment.
+The RNAV procedure uses a TACAN, VOR, or NDB signal to direct the aircraft to the final approach course.
+To use the RNAV for the final approach segment, the underlying NAVAID must be operational and monitored for course alignment.
 Here are some examples of RNAV procedures.
 A short description of the various types of instrument approaches is provided below.

 The TAA procedure, also known as the Basic T, is an air traffic control procedure that incorporates one to three IAFs.
 The three IAFs are typically aligned in a straight line perpendicular to the intermediate course, which is an extension of the final approach course leading to the runway.
 The initial, intermediate, and final segments of a T-designated approach are between three to five nautical miles in length.